Proxy Voting Policies and Procedures

 RESPONSIBILITY OF FTCI TO VOTE PROXIES

-The Proxy Groups will process proxy votes on behalf of, and FTCI votes proxies solely in the best interests of, separate account clients, FTCI-managed mutual fund shareholders, or Undertakings for the Collective Investment of Transferable Securities (“UCITS”) that have properly delegated such responsibility in writing, or, where employee benefit plan assets subject to the Employee Retirement Income Security Act of 1974, as amended, are involved (“ERISA accounts”), in the best interests of the plan participants and beneficiaries (collectively, "Advisory Clients"), unless (i) the power to vote has been specifically retained by the named fiduciary in the documents in which the named fiduciary appointed FTCI or (ii) the documents otherwise expressly prohibit the FTCI from voting proxies.
+The Proxy Groups will process proxy votes on behalf of, and FTCI votes proxies solely in the best interests of, separate account clients, FTCI-managed investment company shareholders, or shareholders of funds that have appointed Franklin Templeton International Services S.à. r.l. (“FTIS S.à.r.l.”) as the Management Company, provided such funds or clients have properly delegated such responsibility in writing, or, where employee benefit plan assets subject to the Employee Retirement Income Security Act of 1974, as amended, are involved (“ERISA accounts”), in the best interests of the plan participants and beneficiaries (collectively, "Advisory Clients"), unless (i) the power to vote has been specifically retained by the named fiduciary in the documents in which the named fiduciary appointed FTCI or (ii) the documents otherwise expressly prohibit FTCI from voting proxies.
 FTCI recognizes that the exercise of voting rights on securities held by ERISA plans for which FTCI has voting responsibility is a fiduciary duty that must be exercised with care, skill, prudence and diligence.
 FTCI will inform Advisory Clients that have not delegated the voting responsibility but that have requested voting advice about FTCI's views on such proxy votes.
 The Proxy Groups also provide these services to other advisory affiliates of FTCI.

-The FTCI has adopted and implemented proxy voting policies and procedures that it believes are reasonably designed to ensure that proxies are voted in the best interest of Advisory Clients in accordance with its fiduciary duties and rule 206(4)-6 under the Investment Advisers Act of 1940.
+FTCI has adopted and implemented proxy voting policies and procedures that it believes are reasonably designed to ensure that proxies are voted in the best interest of Advisory Clients in accordance with its fiduciary duties and rule 206(4)-6 under the Investment Advisers Act of 1940.
 To the extent that FTCI has a subadvisory agreement with an affiliated manager (the “Affiliated Subadviser”) with respect to a particular Advisory Client, FTCI may delegate proxy voting responsibility to the Affiliated Subadviser.
 FTCI’s Proxy Voting Policies and Procedures are substantially similar to those of its affiliated managers.
+The Investment Manager may also delegate proxy voting responsibility to a Non-Affiliated Subadviser in certain limited situations as disclosed to fund shareholders (e.g., where an Investment Manager to a pooled investment vehicle has engaged an unaffiliated Subadviser to manage all or a portion of the assets).

 HOW FTCI VOTES PROXIES